-- 4. To protect the integrity of the Investigation, the University will normally issue a no-contact order to both the Complainant and the Respondent.
+- 4. To protect the integrity of the Investigation, the University will normally issue a nocontact order to both the Complainant and the Respondent.
 Such an order will allow the Complainant and Respondent to continue to participate in activities at the University, but will prohibit them from communicating directly with each other.
 A breach of a no-contact order may result in separate disciplinary action. - 5.
 In addition to a no-contact order, where circumstances warrant it, such as when the safety, security, or well-being of a member of the University Community is at risk, the University may implement interim measures against the Respondent.
 Interim measures are separate from supports provided to the Victim/Survivor, which will be provided as per section IV, above.
 Interim measures will only be implemented after providing the Complainant and the Respondent an opportunity to comment regarding the implementation of such measures, which measures may include, but are not limited to, restricting access to part or all of the University campus.
-Interim measures will be non-disciplinary, will have no bearing on the consideration of the merits of the Report and must be reviewed or cancelled after 14 days. - 6.
-Legal Counsel will review the Report and the written notice from the Responsible Officer and initiate one of the following processes: - (a) investigation by an internal investigator; - (b) investigation by an external investigator selected and retained by Legal Counsel; or - (c) at the Complainant's request, and if Legal Counsel believes that an alternative dispute resolution ("ADR") process may be appropriate in the circumstances, Legal Counsel will contact the Respondent to discuss the option of engaging in an ADR process.
+Interim measures will be non-disciplinary, will have no bearing on the consideration of the merits of the Report and must be reviewed or cancelled after 20 working days by the Responsible Officer. - 6.
+Legal Counsel will review the Report and the written notice from the Responsible Officer and initiate one of the following processes: - a. investigation by an internal investigator; - b. investigation by an external investigator selected and retained by Legal Counsel;

+- c. at the Complainant's request, and if Legal Counsel believes that an alternative dispute resolution ("ADR") process may be appropriate in the circumstances, Legal Counsel will contact the Respondent to discuss the option of engaging in an ADR process.
 If the Respondent agrees to participate in an ADR process, then Legal Counsel will explore the options available and with the agreement of the Complainant and the Respondent, will refer the matter to the appropriate ADR process for resolution.
 Participation in an ADR process is entirely voluntary.
 If either the Complainant, the Respondent or Legal Counsel decides at any time that the ADR process is no longer appropriate, then the matter will be referred back to Legal Counsel, who will appoint an Investigator under subsection a or b. - 7.
-Once an investigator has been selected, the investigator will send notice of investigation to the Respondent, which will include the following: - (a) the name of theinvestigator; - (b) the nature of theallegation; - (c) a link to the digital version of this policy; - (d) a request to conductinterview(s); - (e) a request for any written submissions from the Respondent; - (f) an indication that certain conduct may be subject to sanctions by the University; - (g) information about where the Respondent may seek assistance.
+Once an investigator has been selected, the investigator will send notice of investigation to the Respondent, which will include the following: - a. the name of the investigator; - b. the nature of the allegation; - c. a link to the digital version of this policy; - d. a request to conduct interview(s); - e. a request for any written submissions from the Respondent; - f. an indication that certain conduct may be subject to sanctions by the University; - g. information about where the Respondent may seek assistance.